 - an X-ray of your skull

-If the tests confirm a diagnosis of mastoiditis, your doctor may also perform a lumbar puncture (spinal tap).
-This test will allow your doctor to determine if the infection has spread to your spinal column.
+If the tests confirm a diagnosis of mastoiditis, your doctor may also perform a lumbar puncture, or spinal tap.
+This test will allow your doctor to determine if the infection is present in your spinal column.

 Mastoiditis is a potentially life-threatening condition.
-If the infection is severe, initial treatment may include hospitalization.
-While in the hospital, you will receive antibiotic medication through a vein in your arm (intravenously).
-After you are released from the hospital, you will be required to take oral antibiotics at home for several days.
+Initial treatment for a severe infection may include hospitalization.
+You will receive antibiotic medication through a vein in your arm, or intravenously, while at the hospital.
+You will need to take oral antibiotics at home for several days after leaving the hospital.

-If the infection does not clear up after treatment with antibiotics, surgery may be required.
-Surgery may involve removing part of your mastoid bone so that the infection can be drained.
-Your middle ear may also need to be drained of infected fluid to successfully treat the infection.
+If the infection doesn’t clear up after treatment with antibiotics, surgery may be necessary.
+Surgery may involve removing part of your mastoid bone to drain the infection.
+Doctors may also need to drain your middle ear of infected fluid to successfully treat the infection.

-Treatment of mastoiditis can be difficult because the mastoid is located deep inside your ear.
-If treatment is not effective or if the infection is not treated before the mastoid is damaged, serious health problems may result.
-These include:
+Treatment of mastoiditis can be difficult because the mastoid bone is located deep inside your ear.
+Serious health problems may result if treatment isn’t effective or if the infection isn’t treated before damaging the mastoid.
+These health problems include:

-Mastoiditis can be prevented by effectively treating all ear infections.
-If you develop an ear infection, seek prompt medical attention and follow your doctor’s advice.
-This may include taking oral antibiotics for seven to 10 days.
+You can prevent mastoiditis by effectively treating all ear infections.
+Seek prompt medical attention and follow your doctor’s advice if you develop an ear infection.
+This may include taking oral antibiotics for 7 to 10 days.